How Much Money is Required to Start a Restaurant?

 Difference between Restaurant Costs and Restaurant Expenses

 Startup costs cover the initial setup, whereas restaurant expenses are ongoing costs, including rent, utilities, food inventory, salaries, and maintenance.
-Startup costs are one-time, while expenses recur daily for operation.
+Startup costs are one-time, while operating expenses recur daily.

 Category Restaurant Costs Restaurant Expenses